djsauble/api-generator/README.md

       "speed": "2.38087475514676",
     }

-When an array of these objects is submitted, a few additional pieces of information are calculated automatically.
+PUT an array of these objects to the URL above.
+A few additional pieces of information will be calculated automatically.

 **Upload timestamp**
 The date the run was uploaded